azadkuh/qhttp/README.md

 implement a Qt HTTP server. `QHttp` pushes the idea further by implementing client side classes, better memory management, a lot more Node.js-like API, ...

+Original Project developed and maintained by [azadkuh/qhttp](https://github.com/azadkuh/qhttp) was no longer maintained since 2016 and no pull-requests were accepted.
+So we will maintain this project here.

 ## Sample codes
 [TOC](#table-of-contents)